Region-Aware Network: Model Human's Top-Down Visual Perception Mechanism for Crowd Counting: Introduction

 Although these attention-based methods have shown great success in dealing with issue about background noise, they ignore the context information accounting for scale variation in congested scenes by using pixel-wise product of image and corresponding attention map.

 Meanwhile, as the heart of these CNNs-based approaches, standard convolutions always exploit the same filters and pooling operations over the whole image to obtain multi-scale features.
-This operation leads to the situation that the actual size of receptive fields in the networks is much smaller than the theoretical size \cite{b1}.
-It means the networks cannot account for rapid scale changes as they only assign a fixed scale for large objects.
+This operation leads to the situation that the actual size of receptive fields in the networks is much smaller than the theoretical size \citep{b1}.
+It means that normal CNN networks may have limited effect for rapid scale changes in complex scenes as they may assign a fixed scale for large objects \citep{b22}.

 People's Top-Down visual perception mechanism can solve these above problems well.
 As Fig. \ref{fig1} shows, when human observer crowd scenes, they quickly scan the whole crowd scenes and focus on the crowd regions based on the prior knowledge.
 It is conducive to reduce the interference of background noise.
 Then human estimate the approximate number in crowd scenes through the congestion degree of crowd regions and global receptive fields accounting for scale variation.